SvenGroot/Ookii.CommandLine/src/Samples/Wpf/README.md

 like, of course.

 This is by no means the only way.
-Since all the information needed to generate usage help is available in the `CommandLineParser` class, you could just as easily forego the `UsageWriter` entirely and use XAML page to show the usage.
+Since all the information needed to generate usage help is available in the `CommandLineParser` class, you could for example use a custom XAML page to show the usage.

-This sample also defines a custom "-Version" argument.
-The automatic one that gets added by Ookii.CommandLine writes to the console, so isn't useful here.
-This manual implementation shows the version information in a dialog box.
+This sample also defines a custom `-Version` argument; the automatic one that gets added by Ookii.CommandLine writes to the console, so it isn't useful here.
+This manual implementation shows the same version information in a dialog box.

-A similar approach would work for Windows Forms, or other GUI framework.
+A similar approach would work for Windows Forms, or any other GUI framework.

 This application is very basic; it's just a sample, and I don't do a lot of GUI work nowadays.
-Sorry.
+It's just intended to show how the `UsageWriter` can be adapted to work in the context of a GUI app.